itamarhaber/redis-io-hugo/content/commands/role.md

-{
-  "title": "ROLE",
-  "summary": "Return the role of the instance in the context of replication", "group": "server",
-  "tags": [
-    "Command",
-    "Server"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "TBD",
-  "since": "2.8.12",
-  "return_summary": "@array-reply: where the first element is one of `master`, `slave`, `sentinel` and the additional elements are role-specific as illustrated above.", "deprecated": true,
-  "syntax": "",
-  "acl_categories": [
-    "admin",
-    "dangerous",
-    "slow"
-  ]
-}

 Provide information on the role of a Redis instance in the context of replication, by returning if the instance is currently a `master`, `slave`, or `sentinel`.
 The command also returns additional information about the state of the replication (if the role is master or slave) or the list of monitored master names (if the role is sentinel).

 ## Output format